gillandsiphon/gillandsiphon.github.io/content/posts/claude-artifacts.md

 After enough time iterating in one chat instance, the history grows with diminishing returns.
 Context you may need, like colors or HTML elements are likely present in new iterations, and early versions may not be needed.
 I found it relatively easy to start a new chat every so often, but this is something to keep in mind.

-## Future-Looking
+## Final Thoughts

 Artifacts for iterative diagramming makes good use of rendering elements in a display without obstructing the text chat.
-I expect strengths to improve and limtations to decrease as model capabilities improve.
+I expect strengths to improve and limitations to decrease as model capabilities improve.
 I understand that it's not the UIs sole job to *be* an image editor, but there's a lot of potential in additional tools that could further tighten this workflow.